gkaczmarczyk/aem-page-tool/README.md

-  -o,--copy-to <arg>      Property to copy to (use with -i) -p <arg>                Property to update (property=value, multiple allowed) -P,--page               Restrict to cq:Page nodes (default: all node types) -r,--replace <arg>      Replace string in -p property with this value -s <arg>                Server: Hostname:port combo (e.g. localhost:4502) -S                      Use HTTPS instead of HTTP
+  -o,--copy-to <arg>      Property to copy to (use with -i) -p <arg>                Property to update (property=value, multiple allowed) -P,--page               Restrict to cq:Page nodes (default: all node types) -R,--property-copy      Copy properties instead of nodes (use with -i and -o) -r,--replace <arg>      Replace string in -p property with this value -s <arg>                Server: Hostname:port combo (e.g. localhost:4502) -S                      Use HTTPS instead of HTTP